 Master (MS) in Nursing

-The Decker School of Nursing Master of Science (MS) programs in nursing are organized into a four-semester sequence of courses requiring 46 or 48 credits (depending on area of specialization and functional role).
+Decker's MS programs in nursing are organized into a four-semester sequence of courses requiring 46 or 48 credits, depending on area of specialization and functional role.
+If you already have a master's degree in nursing, your previous coursework will be evaluated to determine if you qualify for transfer credit and/or waivers.

 The curriculum has five components:

-• Supporting courses are tailored to degree requirements per MS specialization of study.
+4. Supporting courses are tailored to degree requirements per MS specialization of study.
 The courses in the first semester of study for all MS curricula provide the foundation for courses in subsequent semesters.

-Binghamton University Graduate School policy states that a master's degree curriculum must be completed within five years from date of matriculation to remain eligible for award of degree.
+• Binghamton University Graduate School policy states that a master's degree curriculum must be completed within five years from date of matriculation to remain eligible for award of degree

 • Adult-gerontological nurse educator MS, full-time curriculum plan